Police union cancels plan to raffle off semi-automatic rifle

-A New Jersey police union has cancelled a planned raffle that listed a semi-automatic rifle and a shotgun as prizes.
+A New Jersey police union has canceled a raffle that listed a semi-automatic rifle and a shotgun as prizes.

 Bergenfield police say anyone who purchased tickets will be refunded.